withastro/docs/src/pages/en/guides/markdown-content.md

 :::caution[Deprecated]
 Astro v1.0 Release Candidate (RC) [no longer supports components or JSX in Markdown pages by default](/en/migrate/#deprecated-components-and-jsx-in-markdown) and may be removed in a future release.

-In the meantime, Astro config supports a [legacy flag](/en/reference/configuration-reference/#legacyastroflavoredmarkdown) that will re-enable these features in Markdown pages until you are able to migrate to [`@astrojs/mdx`](/en/guides/integrations-guide/mdx/).
+In the meantime, Astro config supports a [legacy flag](/en/reference/configuration-reference/#legacyastroflavoredmarkdown) that will re-enable these features in Markdown pages until you are able to migrate to [MDX in Astro`](#astro-mdx).
 :::

 ### Using Variables in Markdown